circonus-labs/libmtev/docs-md/apireference/c.md

   * **RETURN** 0 on success, -1 on failure.

-The `mtev_main` helper system automatically calls this.
+The `mtev_main` helpers system automatically calls this.

 #### mtev_log_go_synch